 Before getting into the SaluSpa Fiji AirJet Hot Tub for the first time, I unlocked the cover from the hot tub.
-The snaps that lock the cover in place have a child lock design that required me to press a button on the top of the snap at the same time that I pressed the sides together.
+The snaps that lock the cover in place have a child lock design that requires me to press a button on the top of the snap at the same time that I press the sides together.
 It can be a bit confusing to figure out how to unlock the cover, but it’s a great safety feature, especially for those who might have children around the hot tub.
 The cover fitted snugly on the top of the sauna and seemed to do a good job retaining heat.

 I love the feeling of getting into a 104-degree hot tub, especially in the mornings and the evenings when the weather is cooler.
-The first thing I noticed when I stepped into the SaluSpa Fiji AirJEt Hot Tub is how padded the bottom of the hot tub is.
+The first thing I noticed when I stepped into the SaluSpa Fiji AirJEt Hot Tub was how padded the bottom of the hot tub was.
 It’s very squishy and more comfortable than the two other hot tubs I tested.
 Because this inflatable hot tub does not have seats, I was glad for the extra comfort.

 The SaluSpa Fiji AirJet Hot Tub is said to fit 2-4 people, but I do not believe you could fit more than three average-sized people.
 To get three people in the hot tub would require some maneuvering so that your legs are not on top of one another.
 I would also imagine that three adults would likely cause water to spill out, especially if the water level was anywhere between the minimum and maximum water lines.
 In my opinion, this hot tub is best sized for a single adult, two adults, or maybe two adults and a child.

 I should note that I’m five foot and five inches tall.
-When my back is placed against the side of the hot tub, the water level comes to about the bottom of my shoulder and my feet are about five inches from the opposite side.
-I would imagine that someone who is 6 foot tall or taller might have to bend their legs while in this hot tub.
+When my back is placed against the side of the hot tub, the water level comes to about the bottom of my shoulder, and my feet are about five inches from the opposite side.
+I would imagine that someone who is 6 feet tall or taller might have to bend their legs while in this hot tub.

 The SaluSpa Fiji AirJet Hot Tub has an AirJet system, which means that there are holes that line the edge of the inside of the hot tub.
 When I turn the AirJets on by pressing the massage system button on the pump’s digital pad, the pump shoots air through the holes to create a bubbly hot tub experience.
 The AirJets are a nice feature, but they don’t really provide a massaging experience if that’s what you’re looking for.
-I do like that the AirJet system has a 30-minute auto-shut off feature.
+I do like that the AirJet system has a 30-minute auto-shut-off feature.

 I tested the power-saving timer, and it seems to work in great order.
-This feature lets you save some power throughout the day or night, by letting you set how many hours from now you want the heater to begin running.
+This feature lets you save some power throughout the day or night by letting you set how many hours from now you want the heater to begin running.
 So, for instance, I don’t need the hot tub to be heated all night.
 Instead, I can hop out of the hot tub at 8 p.m. and set the timer for 12 hours.
 By 8:00 a.m. the next morning, the hot tub will be heated to 104 degrees, and I can jump right in with the knowledge that I saved some power and electricity overnight.

 Saluspa Fiji Airjet Hot Tub: Winter Use

-Let me first start by saying, you can’t use the inflatable spa if the temperature reaches 14 degrees or lower.
+Let me first start by saying you can’t use the inflatable spa if the temperature reaches 14 degrees or lower.
 At that temperature, the spa must be deflated and stored away until the weather becomes warmer.

 As I mentioned, I’ve been testing the SaluSpa Fiji AirJet Hot Tub during the winter months.
-I live in Texas and the weather so far this winter has been fairly mild.
+I live in Texas, and the weather so far this winter has been fairly mild.
 For instance, I set up the Fiji AirJet Hot Tub on a day when the temperature was in the 60s.

-If you want to set up the Fiji AirJet Hot Tub in the winter and the temperature is below 50 degrees in your area, you will have to take some extra steps which are outlined in the manual.
+If you want to set up the Fiji AirJet Hot Tub in the winter and the temperature is below 50 degrees in your area, you will have to take some extra steps, which are outlined in the manual.
 For instance, when the hot tub arrives in its package at your door, it should be kept indoors where the temperature is above 59 degrees for at least two hours before inflation.
-The spa then must be removed and inflated in that same room where the temperature is above 59 degrees, before it can be taken outside and filled up with water.
+The spa then must be removed and inflated in that same room where the temperature is above 59 degrees before it can be taken outside and filled up with water.
 Remember, this is only relevant to those who want to set up the hot tub when the temperature in their area is below 50 degrees.

 As you know, in the winter, the temperature drops at night.
-For me in Texas, that means that the nightly temperature could be anywhere from 20-50 degrees.
+For me, in Texas, that means that the nightly temperature could be anywhere from 20-50 degrees.
 Because of that temperature drop, the Fiji AirJet Hot Tub and its cover deflate more often than it would in the summer.
 Think of it like the tires of your car and how they slightly deflate after a cold night.
 It’s the same with inflatable hot tubs.
 (I will say that the Helsinki Hot Tub didn’t seem to deflate as much as the Hawaii Hot Tub or the Fiji Hot Tub, though its cover deflated at the same level as the other two.)

 Even though the Fiji AirJet hot tub might slightly deflate during cooler months, it’s made of materials that keep it pretty sturdy overall, so I don’t have to air it up every day.
-I wish there was an easier way to air up the cover and the hot tub without having to remove the pump from the hot tub and then attaching the hose to the pump.
-It’s a bit cumbersome of a task and one that I don’t like to do because even though I use caps provided to prevent water from flowing out of the hot tub, no matter how quick I am or hot tight I put the caps on, water does leak out and I have to refill the hot tub with some water when I’m done airing it up.
+I wish there was an easier way to air up the cover and the hot tub without having to remove the pump from the hot tub and then attach the hose to the pump.
+It’s a bit cumbersome of a task and one that I don’t like to do because even though I use caps provided to prevent water from flowing out of the hot tub, no matter how quick I am or hot tight, I put the caps on, water does leak out, and I have to refill the hot tub with some water when I’m done airing it up.